 Updates & Current Events

 Update: I am officially on temporary hiatus due to losing my home and studio to Hurricane Florence in September 2018.
 As a result of two hurricanes and three floods in our home over the last two years, my family has decide to build a new life in Washington State.
-I will rebuild my studio in my family's new home in Kirkland, WA.
-Thank you to in North Carolina and around the country for your support as I've built my practice over the last 15 years.
+I will rebuild my studio in my family's new home in Seattle, WA.
+Thank you to everyone in North Carolina and around the country for your support as I've built my practice over the last 15 years.
 It is time now for winter and a little rest, like the seeds that take the time to fallow, so they can bloom strong again.

 Art & Opportunities